Territory

 Shattered Coast

 While the rocky shore is a turn-off for many, it is in this area that the best fishing spots are found.
 A daring fisherman might also find several prime crabbing areas.
 For the explorers, a multitude of ocean caves line the shore, some of which are only accessible during low tide.
 There are also hundreds of little islands just off shore.
 If one follows the downward slope away from the caves, they'll find a thin plain area before crossing into thickly wooded territory.
+After the Red Star fell, a majority of this coast shattered and collapsed into the sea.
+What remains is closer to the water but the cliffs are still noticeable.
+However, because of their decimation, the area is decidedly less impressive.

 Niobrara Stables and Racetrack